dnnsharp/excel/en/serialize_to_excel_from_text.md

 However, there is also the option to export the inputted data to an XLS file.
 Setting it up is pretty simple - on an existing or new button add as action Serialize > Serialize to Excel from Text.
 Inside the handler you have the following settings:

+In the Pattern field, you can provide a pattern for the excel file.
+(Optional)

 In the Text field, you can define what text will be serialized.
 For example, the [FirstName] and [LastName] fields.
 Keep in mind that these fields must exist within the form and you need to add their ID, not field name.